milesdwilliams15/Teaching/DPR 101/Notes/10_modifying_data_labels_and_notes_pt2.md

 line tells us the average trend over time.

 This is obviously a useful but also noisy way to show the data.
-It would be better if we could show a cleaner yearly trend, which we can do by doing some prep work before we give the data to ggplot:
+It would be better if we could show a cleaner yearly trend, which we can do with some prep work before we give the data to ggplot.
+The below code starts with the country-year data, then for each year it calculates the average number of international wars a country was involved in.
+Then, it gives the updated data to ggplot and uses `geom_area()` to show the trend.

 ``` r
 cyData |>